SelecTree: Tree Detail

 Longevity 50 to 150 years.

-Leaves Oblong to Elliptic, Gray Green, No Change, Evergreen.
+Leaves Oblong to Elliptic, Bluish Green or Silver or Gray Green, No Change, Evergreen.

 Brown Acorn, Medium (0.50 - 1.50 inches), fruiting in Fall or Winter.